 Change is complicated, too complicated for it to happen in one month.
 But I tried to make a difference in those children’s lives because they deserve it.
 They are the sons of hunger and poverty with little opportunities in life.
 Thanks to projects like these, their future has more possibility of changing.
 Big and small gestures can make change possible.
 Thank you Sri Lanka for everything.
 Read more...

-Volunteering Abroad in Orphanages and Special Needs Centres in Sri Lanka
+Volunteering Abroad in Special Needs Centres in Sri Lanka

 Volunteering on a Care Project in Sri Lanka with Projects Abroad

 The Projects Abroad team in Sri Lanka organizes regular workshops for all our care volunteers.
 The workshops will provide you with useful insight into the care system in Sri Lanka and the background of the placement where you’re working.
 You will also receive advice and suggestions regarding activities to carry out at your care placement.

 English at most of the placements is basic, but the enthusiasm of both the staff and children ensures that you will be able to make yourself understood.
 Our Projects Abroad staff and the supervisor at your placement will always be on hand to ensure you make the most of your time in Sri Lanka.